Nikki Glaser’s Netflix special hilariously explains #MeToo stuff—without mentioning #MeToo

 Saying that Nikki Glaser is sex-positive is like calling Frank Lloyd Wright “architecture-curious.”

 Sex is the foundational structure on which the comedian builds much of her art.
 It was the subject of her 2016 Comedy Central talk show, Not Safe.
 It’s a frequent topic on her current Comedy Central radio show, You Up.
-And in case the title wasn’t a tipoff, Glaser’s new Netflix special, Bangin’, is an encyclopedic exploration of all things orgasmic (and some things, uh, not so much.)
+And in case the title wasn’t a tipoff, Glaser’s new Netflix special, Bangin’, is an encyclopedic exploration of all things orgasmic (and some things that don’t, uh, rise to that level.)

 Bangin’, which dropped online at midnight, is a consistently funny tour de force, but what is perhaps most compelling about it is how Glaser illuminates one under-discussed element of the #MeToo movement without ever mentioning the movement itself.